juliusbroomfield/interview-prep/study-guide.md

 ### Heap (Binary Heap)

-A specialized tree-based data structure that satisfies the heap property. **Python heaps are min-heaps**, you'll need to convert each number's sign and convert it back when retrieving.
+A complete binary tree that satisfies the heap property. **Python heaps are min-heaps**, you'll need to convert each number's sign and convert it back when retrieving.

 - **Insert**: \(O(log n)\)
 - **Delete Max/Min**: \(O(log n)\)